Our Staff

 Maureen James – Publisher

 Maureen has been involved in the glass industry as a publisher since 1985 when she became cofounder and managing editor of Glass Patterns Quarterly.
-This quality, tutorial-based periodical has an international readership in over eighty countries.
-Maureen’s desire to provide a vital business resource for glass professionals later led to the birth of Profitable Glass Quarterly.
-She is currently publisher of Glass Patterns, Glass Art and The Flow publications.
+This quality, tutorial-based periodical has an international readership in over eighteen countries.
+Maureen’s desire to provide a vital business resource for glass professionals later led to the birth of Profitable Glass Quarterly (later merged with Glass Art).
+She is currently publisher of Glass Patterns, Glass Art, and The Flow publications.
 She has also served on the board of the International Art Glass Suppliers Association and in 2012 received the Lifetime Achievement Award from this organization.
 Maureen also served as a board member of the KBW Educational Foundation.
-Maureen is an active and voting member ISGB, GAS, and SGAA.
-She and her staff manage the demonstration stage that runs throughout the Glass Craft & Bead Expo each year in Las Vegas, Nevada and judge the Gallery of Excellence Gallery.
+Maureen is an active and voting member of ISGB, GAS, SGAA, and ASGS.
+Until 2020 she and her staff managed the demonstration stage that runs throughout the Glass Craft & Bead Expo each year in Las Vegas, Nevada, and currently judges the Gallery of Excellence.
 She has been influential in bringing glass education to the masses and is thrilled to be working with the various organizations serving in this capacity.
 Maureen is also a co-host for the Glass Expert Webinars in which the best and most sought after instructors in the industry share their unique techniques to an audience all over the world via a live webinar.

 Kathy Gentry – Circulation Manager

 Kathy has worked with the company since the inception of its sister publication, Glass Patterns Quarterly, and is the company's longest serving employee.
 Her experience and knowledge of the department allows Kathy to provide excellent customer service.
-She is responsible for maintaining the ever-increasing database of GPQ subscribers, distributors, and advertisers and also manages monthly updates and reports for the publications as well as for our website www.theflowmagazine.com.
+She is responsible for maintaining the ever-increasing database of Glass Art magazine subscribers, distributors, and advertisers, and also manages monthly updates and reports for the publications.
 In addition, she manages the renewal series in circulation, which includes both USPS and e-mail renewal efforts, and oversees all subscription efforts and new trials.
-Kathy also insures that the paperwork and lists are at the printer and mailing house on schedule and has helped to bring a twenty-five year, on-time, non-interrupted record to the three titles that she manages.
+Kathy also ensures that the paperwork and lists are at the printer and mailing house on schedule and has helped to bring a twenty-five year, on-time, non-interrupted record to the three titles that she manages.

 Mark Waterbury – Art Director

-Mark translates his vast talent and experience in the world of glass art into remarkable article and ad layouts for Glass Patterns Quarterly.
-He also lends his eye for color and light to GPQ as a stained glass design artist.
-His firsthand knowledge and insight into running a stained glass retail store was instrumental in the early years of our publication.
-He creates most of the graphics that appear in our publications as well as on our website.
-Mark’s honest and forthright assessment ability allows Mark to produce layouts that are clean and interesting for articles and has allowed him to build successful ads for several advertisers of Glass Patterns Quarterly.
+Mark translates his vast talent and experience in the world of glass art into remarkable article and ad layouts for Glass Art magazine.
+He also lends his eye for color and light to Glass Patterns Quarterly as a stained glass design artist.
+His firsthand knowledge and insight into running a stained glass retail store was instrumental in the early years of GPQ.
+He creates most of the beautiful layouts that appear in our publications as well as on our website and has many original designs.
+In GPQ's early years, Mark designed and constructed most of the stained glass projects for Glass Patterns Quarterly.
+Mark’s honest and forthright assessment ability allows Mark to produce layouts that are clean and artful for articles and has allowed him to build successful ads for several advertisers of Glass Art magazine.
 If you need a fresh ad message, consider using Mark to design your next ad.

 Dave Burnett –Production Manager

-Dave enjoys watching the issues of each of the magazines come together as he works on laying out articles, advertisements, and the various sections devoted to new products.
-He likes to stay one step ahead of the schedule to insure that we have materials that are adequate and on time.
+Dave enjoys watching the issues of Glass Art magazine come together as he works on laying out articles, advertisements, and the various sections devoted to new products.
+He likes to stay one step ahead of the schedule to ensure that we have materials that are adequate and on time.
 He keeps all of the stages of magazine production flowing before moving on to the website updates.
-He is also on the e-mail team and produces most of the images that you see on our website.
-Dave was part owner of an art gallery where he was involved in various art shows, and he designed and has constructed many of the stained glass projects for Glass Patterns Quarterly.
-Everyone who works with Dave loves and appreciates his easygoing style and positive attitude, and his jovial nature is definitely a stress reducer in a deadline-oriented workplace.
+These bi-monthly updates are a reflection of the current issue so they are changing.
+Dave has a methodical approach to his work and with all the various formats that need to be delivered, he is able to do the same thing, the same way every time.
+Dave was part owner of an art gallery where he was involved in various art shows, and he designed and has constructed stained glass projects for Glass Patterns Quarterly.
+Everyone who works with Dave loves and appreciates his easygoing style and positive attitude, and his jovial nature (including his butterfly and garden images) is definitely a stress reducer in a deadline-oriented workplace.

 Darlene Welch – Copy Editor